ory-corp/planning-automation-action/README.md

 # planning-automation-action

-> GitHub Action that helps automate GitHub Projects (beta)
+> GitHub Action that helps automate GitHub Projects

 It reacts to `issues` and `pull_request` events, and does the following:

-- Sets initial labels
+- Sets initial label
 - Adds the issue/PR to the configured project board
-- Sets the status of the ticket to Todo
+- Sets the status, effort and milestones

-### Inputs
+## Inputs

 - `project`: Project board number (`github.com/orgs/foo/projects/N`)
 - `token`: A personal access token with write:org capabilities.
-- `org`: The name of your organization.
-Defaults to `github.repository_owner`.
-- `label`: Initial label for new issues/PRs.
+- `todo_label`: Initial label for new issues/PRs.
 Defaults to `needs triage`.
+- `statusName`: Name of the 'status' field on the project board.
+Defaults to `status`.
+- `statusValue`: Name of the 'todo' status on the project board.
+Defaults to `needs triage`.
+- `effortName`: Name of the 'effort' field on the project board `effort`.
+- `effortMapping`: JSON string with map where:
+  - string key is a valid 'effort' field value
+  - number value is maximum duration in days for example: {"two days": 2, "workweek": 5}.
+Defaults to `{"two days": 2, "workweek": 5}`.
+- `monthlyMilestoneName`: Name of the 'monthly milestone' field on the project board.
+Defaults to `monthly milestone`.
+- `quarterlyMilestoneName`: Name of the 'quarterly milestone' field on the project board.
+Defaults to `quarterly milestone`.

 ### Complete usage